juanjovazquez/juanjovazquez.github.io/about/index.md

   order: 3
 ---

-I am a person that writes stuff.
+My name is Juan-José Vázquez and I am currently the CTO of Tecsisa.